-This section describes a set of explicit Cloud Infrastructure capabilities and performance measurements that define a Cloud Infrastructure.
+This section describes a set of exposed Cloud Infrastructure capabilities and performance measurements .
 These capabilities and PMs are well known to workloads as they provide capabilities which workloads rely on.

 Note: It is expected that Cloud Infrastructure capabilities and measurements will expand over time as more capabilities are added and technology enhances and matures.